 An atom is the smallest particle of the element that can exist independently and retain all its chemical properties.

-- Dalton’s atomic theory, which suggested that the atom was indivisible and indestructible.
+1. Dalton’s atomic theory: It suggested that the atom was indivisible and indestructible.
 But the discovery of two fundamental particles (electrons and protons) inside the atom, led to the failure of this aspect of Dalton’s atomic theory.

 2. Thomson's Atomic Theory